renren/bundle/README.md

 ---------------------
 Bundle is a storage solution for huge amount of small files.

-Nearly all native filesytems are very limited in the too-many-small-files secenario, and distributed filesystems (DFS) are optimized for large files.
+Nearly all native filesytems are very limited in the too-many-small-files scenario, and distributed filesystems (DFS) are optimized for large files.

 The most serious problem with titanic amount of small files storage is data transition.
 Data transition occurs